 The Commission records commoners' rights, regulates the grazing, and has collaborated with BBOWT to produce a new management plan.
 WBC as the landowner has to consult the Commission before making decisions on some management issues.

 Ten of the Commissioners are elected from among the commoners, and the other ten are appointed by various bodies like, for example, Greenham and Thatcham Parish Councils.
 One of the appointing bodies is us, the GCCV.
-Our Chairman from 1998 to 2012, Derek Emes, is currently our appointed Commissioner.
-(Our Secretary, Derek Cutt, is also on the Commission as an elected commoner.
-Both Dereks are on the Commission's Conservation Management Committee.)
+One of our longest-standing volunteers, Laurence Parker, is currently our appointed Commissioner.
+(Our Secretary, Derek Cutt, is also on the Commission as an elected commoner.)

 In January 2014 WBC leased the commons to BBOWT for a 50 year term.
 At the same time, it contracted the management of the site to BBOWT.
 We are now, therefore, in many respects one of BBOWT's many volunteer groups.
 We have access to BBOWT training opportunities, insurance, tools, vehicles, health-and-safety protocols, and so on.